 But even apart from the area around the Canadian River, the eastern panhandle has lots of hilly terrain.
 I enjoyed the drive between Perryton and Lipscomb, including an unnumbered and unpainted asphalt strip by the name of “Uncle Sam Road,” then on to Glazier on TX-305.

 I went slightly out of my way between Miami and Wheeler to make a quick stop at the intersection that appears in the final scene of the film “Castaway” with Tom Hanks (intersection of Farm-Market roads 1268 and 48).
-I shot a little video that may appear in my next blog post.
 By this point, I still hadn’t encountered any dairy farms or feed lots as I had the previous day.
 The first one was just west of Wheeler, and it was populated by bison.

 Day 4 took me south to Canyon, seat of Randall County.
 I skirted but did not get a good look at Palo Duro Canyon, though I have camped there before.
 Just out of sight of this amazing natural wonder, the road to Claude was as straight and flat as any I’ve ever seen.